-3.3.3.1 Unifying Community Gateway Markers
+3.3.2.1 Unifying Community Gateway Markers

-A comprehensive approach to the design of gateway and entry features is being developed for Block Plan 51-1.
+A comprehensive approach to the design of gateway and entry features is being developed for all of Mount Pleasant, including Block Plan 51-2.
 This approach currently identifies a series of gateway components or entry markers that are designed as a singular family of elements or 'kit of parts' that can be chosen individually or compiled together to form and define a hierarchy of gateways and entries.
 The components are designed to apply to various potential locations as appropriate to the street character, adjacent land use and/or architectural massing and design.
 The intent is to introduce a unifying element to Mount Pleasant that will help define the community and provide a sense of continuity and cohesiveness.
 The following is a general description of these proposed components -